 Compared to BCG and especially McKinsey, Bain as a firm is much more decentralized which also impacts the recruiting process.
 While the McKinsey Imbellus Test and the BCG assessments are more or less the same on a global level, there is no single Bain Online Test format across all geographies.

 The length, the format, the elements, and questions differ across regions and across offices, which – on the first sight – makes it much more difficult to prepare for compared to other aptitude tests.
 Secondly, while McKinsey and BCG have presented their new testing formats quite prominently over the last year(s), Bain remains rather quiet about their own recruiting methods.
+For instance, BCG introduced the Pymetrics with famous games such as the Pymetrics balloon game.

 The key message for you: There is not ‘one Bain Online Test’!